Deemed University MBBS Fees 2026: Lowest-Fee List, Total 4.5-Year Cost & MCC Cutoffs

 The 2026 MBBS fee landscape rewards strategic, data-driven decision-making.
 Across the dozens of Deemed Universities and private colleges in Maharashtra and Karnataka, the right pick depends on three interlocking factors: your NEET score, your domicile state, and your honest family budget ceiling.

-Below 350, the practical paths shrink to NRI Quota Conversion at premium Deemed Universities (if family can afford ₹1.5-2 Cr) or NMC-recognized Bangladesh MBBS (₹25-35 Lakhs all-in).
+Below 350, the practical paths shrink to NRI Quota Conversion at premium Deemed Universities (if family can afford ₹1.5-2 Cr) or a Bangladesh MBBS from a college that meets the NMC's Foreign Medical Graduate Licentiate criteria (₹25-35 Lakhs all-in) whose graduates must still clear the required screening/licence exam (FMGE, or NExT once implemented) to practise in India.
 Both are legitimate; the choice depends on whether you prioritize clinical proximity to India or affordability.

-Most importantly, beware of the seven hidden cost traps: annual increment compounding, currency volatility on NRI fees, mandatory hostel mandates, recurring miscellaneous charges, caution deposits with multi-year refund timelines, examination fee escalations, and the "donation" trap that violates NMC's strict 4.5-year fee mandate.
+Most importantly, beware of the seven hidden cost traps: annual increment compounding, currency volatility on NRI fees, mandatory hostel mandates, recurring miscellaneous charges, caution deposits with multi-year refund timelines, examination fee escalations, and the "management quota fees" trap that violates NMC's strict 4.5-year fee mandate.
 A college quoting "₹15 Lakhs/year" can easily reach ₹1.50 Cr all-in with these layered costs over 5.5 years.

 Apply for every applicable scholarship in parallel with admission: MahaDBT for Maharashtra residents, KEA scholarships for Karnataka students, Section 80E tax deductions for any education loan, and Pradhan Mantri Vidya Lakshmi Karyakram for cross-state students.
 Stack these benefits — they routinely reduce effective cost by 30-60% for eligible students.